btk1/Zindi-Fowl-Escapades/README.md

 https://github.com/mogwai/fastai_audio/blob/master/tutorials/03_Environmental_Sound_Classification.ipynb

 ## Solution:

+First, I used the started notebook from the hosts to generate the 512x512 spectrograms.
+I didn't change any of the parameters here.

 My solution uses the fastai library (https://docs.fast.ai/).
+After experimenting with resnet18, I used 3 other architectures: densenet161, densenet201, and resnet34.
+I used to transforms, but I did add mixup with only the default settings.

-I used 3 different architectures densenet161, densenet201, and resnet34.
-In each case, I used progressive resizing, starting my training with 224x224 images and then training on 512x512.
+With each model, I used progressive resizing, starting my training with 224x224 images and then training on 512x512.
 Then, my final submission was a blend of 4 models (2 densenet161, 1 densenet 201 and 1 resnet34).

 The LBs for the individual models:
 Densenet 161 - 1.155